-You may have seen commercials recently for the “Fidelity Investment Rewards American Express credit card.”
+You may have seen ads or commercials recently for the “Fidelity Rewards Visa Signature Card.”

-I did, which is why I chose to sign up and write this credit card review.
+I did at some point, which is why I chose to sign up and write this credit card review.

-Update: This credit card is now known as the “Fidelity Rewards Visa signature Credit Card” since being offloaded by American Express and acquired by Elan Financial Services.
+For the record, this credit card was formerly known as the “Fidelity Investment Rewards American Express credit card” before being offloaded by American Express and acquired by Elan Financial Services.